 When it comes to mobility devices, the best option for you is the one that will let you retain the most freedom in the safest manner.
 For the majority of people, this is a rollator.

-Wheelchairs, on the other hand, are an excellent option if you do not have the necessary physical strength or health to use a walker or rollator.
+A wheelchair, on the other hand, is an excellent option if you do not have the necessary physical strength or health to use a walker or rollator.
 If you can, however, it is almost always a good idea to exercise and maintain as much mobility as possible.

 So, long story short, consult your doctor and get a bariatric rollator if you can!